edelstone/tints-and-shades-figma/README.md

 ## Features

 - Enter one or multiple hex colors - accepts `#hex`, `hex`, and 3-digit shorthand.
-- Generates a palette canvas with base color, tints, and shades.
+- Generates palette frames with base color, tints, and shades.
 - Choose number of increments/steps (5, 10, or 20).
 - Optional: simultaneously create local Figma color styles with token-friendly naming.
 - Optional: choose a dark background.